DAIOS-AI/mindscript/README.md

 Note that:
 - The arguments and the output can have a type annotation.
-Omitted types are assumed to be equal to `Any`.
+Omitted types are assumed to be equal to `Any`, which is the universal type.
-- If no argument is provided in the function declaration, the a `null` argument is added automatically.
+- If no argument is provided in the function declaration, the `null` argument is added automatically.
 - The body of the function is enclosed in a `do ... end` block containing expressions.
 The function returns the value of the last expression,